aoliver44/taxaHFE/README.md

 Note in the above example, the parent taxonomic groups are not seperated as their own feature.
 Again, based on the previous paragraph, ```taxaHFE``` will create the parent nodes by summing the abundances of the children.

-Also note in both examples, the taxnomic groups are found in a column named "clade_name" and the levels are seperated by a "|" (pipe) symbol.
+Also note in both examples, the taxonomic groups are found in a column named "clade_name" and the levels are seperated by a "|" (pipe) symbol.

 </details>